Education for Empowerment

 Current Policies

-Students interested in completing the Education for Empowerment minor must develop a plan and receive approval in consultation with academic advisors in the Marsal School.
+Students interested in completing the Education for Empowerment minor must develop a plan and receive approval in consultation with an academic advisor in the Marsal School.
 Students must also observe the following policies:

 - Students must declare the minor before graduation